SABGla/BodyElectric/_pages/about.md

 3. Create and validate new electrotactile and multimodal interactions
 4. Evaluate and demonstrate the practical effectiveness of electrotactile haptics in real world use

+The BodyElectric project is an ERC Advanced Grant (101201656) to Professor Stephen Brewster, in the School of Computing Science at the University of Glasgow.
 ---